MDAnalysis/MDAnalysis.github.io/_posts/2021-04-09-prace-workshop.md

 advanced use.
 MDAnalysis developers will be present to help you during practical portions of the sessions and to answer your questions about how to work productively with MDAnalysis.
-We will also be holding office hours for extended tutoring -- ask us for help with the design of the your own workflows!
+We will also be holding office hours for extended tutoring -- ask us for help with the design of your own workflows!

 ## Register soon (places limited)